-The skies are blue and just ahead of you is land with enough grass, trees, and water to sustain any living organism inhabiting it.
+The skies are blue and just ahead of you is enough grass, trees, and water to sustain any living organism inhabiting it.
 You hear nothing but the sounds of life in a setting most would find calming, peaceful.
 In this same moment, the atmosphere defies science and the once clear blue skies are now shades of purple and black.
 The green scenery is overshadowed by fog and debris blowing in every direction.
 Lightning crashes into the ground before you and snaps you back to reality.
-You are living in a post apocalyptic world.
+You are living in a post-apocalyptic world.
 As your instincts kick in, you run to defend the home base you and a few other survivors have built.
 On your way back, you desperately tear down everything in sight to gather enough resources to fight the oncoming nightmare.
 You reach your base to find that the fight is already taking place.

 The monsters birthed by the storm are coming through in waves attempting to destroy your fort.
 You craft a weapon as quickly as you can, making sure you have enough bullets to fight off the horde of fiends.
 You shoot down the monsters known as husks until you realize that your gun is damaged.
 As you take a few seconds to catch your breath, you can see more husks coming for you and your team on the horizon.

-I imagine this is what Epic Games wants Fortnite to be.
-And while they do execute on these points, I left every mission expecting more.
+I imagine this is what Epic Games wants Fortnite to be and while they do execute on these points, I left every mission expecting more.

 Fortnite is a sandbox survival game developed by Epic and People Can Fly.
 It can definitely be described as “unique“, straying away from Epic Games’ usual concepts.
 Fortnite was first announced during the 2011 Spike Video Game Awards, just three weeks after the devs came up with the idea.
 Epic stated they wanted to “switch things up a little bit and do something different and fun.”
-That said, it’s taken a while to get the game to this point, releasing closed access alpha versions as recently as 2014 and 2015.

 Fast forward six years later and Fortnite is now available to the public through Early Access.
 There is an old saying that I think applies in this case that goes, “Good things come to those who wait.”
 And in all fairness, Fortnite does have a lot of good to offer.